Omkarbonda/Smart-Campus-Helpdesk-API/README.md

 # Smart Campus Helpdesk API

-A backend REST REST API for a Smart Campus Helpdesk system built with Django and Django REST Framework.
+A backend REST API for a Smart Campus Helpdesk system built with Django and Django REST Framework.
 Students can raise tickets (issues) and administrators can manage them.

 ## Features